pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/languages/yaml.md

 The example is a fully valid and self-contained Pulumi project.
 You only need one file to create resources in Pulumi YAML.
 {{% /notes %}}

+Further examples are given in the [Pulumi YAML GitHub repository](https://github.com/pulumi/pulumi-yaml/tree/main/examples).
+The specification for Pulumi YAML documents is in the [Pulumi YAML reference]({{< relref "/docs/reference/yaml" >}}).

 ## Templates

 The fastest way to start a new project is to use a template.
 The template will initialize a Pulumi